dotnet/docs-aspire/docs/fundamentals/dashboard/security-considerations.md

 ### Standalone mode

-The dashboard is shipped as a Docker image and can be without the rest of .NET Aspire.
+The dashboard is shipped as a Docker image and can be used without the rest of .NET Aspire.
 When the dashboard is launched in standalone mode, it defaults to a mix of secure and unsecured settings.

 - Browser frontend authenticated with a browser token.
 - Incoming telemetry is unsecured.
 Warnings are displayed in the console and dashboard UI.